Set up your ViSenze account

 - One time upload : Upload a simple CSV (comma-separated file) on our dashboard.

-- Recurring upload : Set up a script on your servers that uploads a compressed CSV file (gzip format) to our FTP server. (available upon request)
+- Recurring upload : Set up a script on your servers that uploads a compressed CSV file (gzip format) to our SFTP server. (available upon request)

 - Use our Data API to insert, update or remove your data.
 You can consider this if you need more flexibility and real-time updates.